yona-lang/homepage/docs/stdlib/dict.md

----
-title: "Dict"
-tags: stdlib
----
+# Dict

 This module provides functions for manipulating Dictionaries.
 Dictionaries are immutable data structure containing unique pairs of key and value.

 ## Usage
 There is a special syntax to create an empty dictionary: `{}`.
-Dictionaries support special [operators](/docs/operators.md) for adding elements or operations typical for dictionaries, such as unions or intersections etc.
+Dictionaries support special [operators](/features/operators) for adding elements or operations typical for dictionaries, such as unions or intersections etc.

 ### Folding a dictionary
 Folding a dictionary is a process of iterating over its key-value pairs while producing one result value.
 An example of a folding function could be a sum function, that iterates over all elements and adds all the values up, producing a single result.